 This is the third in a series of blog posts by Anna Hopkins-Arnold, genealogist for Rootfinders Genealogy Research, in Durango, Colorado reviewing the ability of Family Tree Maker 2012 to accurately represent real families with complex relationships.
-This series was inspired by a challenge issued in a blog post by George Geder of Geder Genealogy in Santa Fe, New Mexico.
+This series was inspired by a challenge issued in a blog post (regrettably no longer available on the web) by George Geder of Geder Genealogy in Santa Fe, New Mexico.

 In his original blog post, George showed that Family Tree Maker 2012 could show a couple with the same gender.

 Represent Transgender Family Member in Family Tree Maker 2012

 Then, George mentioned trying to represent a transgender family member.
 This is a challenge since Family Tree Maker does not allow us to associate a date with either the “Name” or “Gender” facts.
 I have often found people using different names at different times in their lives, It would be very handy to have a date associated with the “name” fact for all kinds of individuals.

 Since both “name” and “gender” facts change for a transgender person, I would represent the person with two different profiles: one for the birth name and gender and another for the transgendered name and new gender.
 Both individuals would have the same birth date, birth place, and parents.
 On their parents family group sheet this one person would look like two people: boy and girl twins, but the birth identity would contain only the facts documented for the birth identity, so that timeline would end when the person began using the transgendered identity.
 After that, documents will show the new identity and facts would be recorded under the new identity, so when the timeline for the birth identity ended, the timeline for the transgender identity would begin.